lscuquejo/mystuff/README.md

 ## Basic Operation System commands
 ```
+pwd # show all the path to this actual directory
 cd # to enter in a directory (Folder)
 ls # or dir to list files